 Seek help from one of the resources at Cal Poly.
-You can ask to speak with a counselor at The Cal Poly Counseling Center who is knowledgeable about partner abuse.
+You can ask to speak with a therapist at Counseling Services who is knowledgeable about partner abuse.

 If you are in immediate danger, call 9-1-1.
-When the police arrive, ask for an Emergency Protective Order (EPO).
+When the police arrive, you can ask for an Emergency Protective Order (EPO).
 An EPO can be issued by the police 24 hours a day.
-This order serves as immediate protection from the batterer.
-It provides a “kick out” order so that the batterer must move from the residence.
+This order serves as immediate protection from the abuser.
 Temporary custody of the children is given to the person to be protected by the order.
-If the batterer violates this order, the batterer may be arrested.
-Calling the police each time the EPO is violated will help you in the process of getting a more permanent protection order.
+If the abuser violates this order, they may be arrested.
+Calling the police each time the EPO is violated may help you in the process of getting a more permanent protection order.
 This order is good for five court days, which allows you time to file a request for a Domestic Violence Restraining Order.

 Change your phone number and/or screen all of your calls.

 Save and document all contacts, messages, injuries or other incidents involving interaction with the abuser.

 Change locks at your home and to your vehicle.